 Skirt steak is a very long piece of meat so if you are cooking on a stovetop in a pan you will have to cut it into portions.

 The best pan you can use is a heavy one like cast iron.
 You want a very hot skillet to get a good char.
 Because skirt steak is so thin you should be able to get a nice crust on the outside with a nice medium-rare interior with just a few minutes of cooking per side.

 I would go for about 2 to 3 minutes per side and then check the temperature.
-Once you’ve hit 125 degrees Fahrenheit, let the skirt steak rest for 5 to 10 minutes.
+Once you’ve hit 125 degrees Fahrenheit, let the skirt steak rest for 5 minutes.